seppeljordan/bumpv/README.rst

   specified in ``parse =`` as well as all environment variables (prefixed with ``$``).

-  Can be specified multiple times, bumpversion will try the serialization formats beginning with the first and choose the last one where all values can be represented like this::
+  Can be specified multiple times, bumpv will try the serialization formats beginning with the first and choose the last one where all values can be represented like this::